purduesigbots/pros-docs/content/tutorials/analog.md

 ```

 ## Gyroscope
-One of the most powerful sensors available for the Vex Cortex is the Vex Yaw Rate Gyro.
+One of the most powerful sensors available for the VEX Cortex is the VEX Yaw Rate Gyro.
 Through proper utilization of this sensors you can consistently make your robot perform precise turns.

 #### Warning
-The Vex Yaw Rate Gyro is an analog sensor which means that it is very susceptible to analog noise during its operation.
+The VEX Yaw Rate Gyro is an analog sensor which means that it is very susceptible to analog noise during its operation.
 When utilizing this sensor, pay special attention to the connection wires between cortex and the gyro and keep them far away from motors.

 PROS provides a gyro library to simplify using it.
 A sample usage would be as follows: